chipsalliance/Caliptra/README.md

 ### Product creator registration

-Companies or individuals building products that integrate Caliptra are encouraged to register as a Caliptra product creator.
+Companies or individuals building products that integrate Caliptra are encouraged to register as Caliptra product creators.
 Product creators will automatically get early notification of embargoed security vulnerabilities, as defined in the Caliptra security policy.